The Armour To Survive

 In collaboration, the Council of Fashion Designers of America and Vogue launched A Common Thread, a fund to help vulnerable designers and their teams weather the sudden shutdown.

 Joseph Altuzarra: There is a realization that we have too much product.
 “Something’s are antiquated and out of date.
-We need more creativity, things that make us feel optimistic and positive.
+We need more creativity, things that make us feel optimistic.
 What are going to bring people back into stores are things that are emotional and exciting.
 We should be brave.
 We should break the rules.”

-Pierpaolo Piccoli : July’s couture shows unfold in new ways.
-They will have to negotiate social distancing-with the traditional buzzy backstage transformed into absolute opposite.
-Shows may be staged on Instagram, on Zoom, on TikTok and YouTube and WeChat-and with different narrative rhythms that grow from being modeled in isolation.
+Pierpaolo Piccoli: July’s couture shows unfold in new ways.
+They will have to negotiate social distancing-with the traditional buzzy backstage transformed into the absolute opposite.
+Shows may be staged on Instagram, Zoom, TikTok, and YouTube and WeChat-and with different narrative rhythms that grow from being modeled in isolation.